krunalsabnis/springboot-java-rest-microservice/README.md

 - MySQL instance: For production and default/dev profile application uses MySQL for test profile its H2DB, in-memory database

-CI/CD : Using Travis for CI/CD : (Currently it runs build only on every commit and merge.)
+CI/CD : Using Travis for CI/CD : Runs Build for each branch.
+From master it deploys to ElasticBeanstalk in AWS.

 ## Minimum Prerequisites